The virtues of the 401(k)

 Keep in mind, however, while federal law sets the guidelines for what's permissible in 401(k) plans, your employer may set tighter restrictions.
 Plus, it may take time for the administrators of your plan to implement the changes.

 What's more, there are other federal non-discrimination tests a 401(k) plan must meet, one of which applies to "highly compensated" employees.
-So if you make more than $110,000 in 2011 (the limit rises each year), you may not be permitted to contribute as high a percentage of your salary as some of your lower paid colleagues.
+So if you make more than $115,000 in 2013, you may not be permitted to contribute as high a percentage of your salary as some of your lower paid colleagues.

 For all its tax advantages, the 401(k) is not a penalty-free ride.
 Pull out money from your account before age 59-1/2, and with few exceptions, you'll owe income taxes on the amount withdrawn plus an additional 10% penalty.